Huge nuclear cost overruns push Toshiba's Westinghouse into bankruptcy

 However, the money cannot be used to repay the liabilities stemming from cost overruns and delays at the projects, the people said.

-SCANA told investors on a conference call on Wednesday that 5,000 workers would continue working on its South Carolina site for 30 days while the company weighed options.
+SCANA told investors on a conference call on Wednesday that 5,000 workers would continue working on its South Carolina site for 30 days while the company while it weighed options.

 "Our preferred option is to finish the plants.
 The least preferred option is abandonment,” said SCANA CEO Kevin Marsh.